-Start reNOVAtor LE by click-dragging a time region selection in a Project's Panel.
+Start reNOVAtor by click-dragging a time region selection in a Project's Panel.
 Then, select NoNOISE II > reNOVAtor... to start the processor.
-After you have selected a wav file to be processed, the reNOVAtor LE window pops up and shows a spectrogram of the summation (left + right) of the stereo channels.
-Time is displayed on the horizontal axis while frequency, up to the Nyquist Frequency associated with your material's sample rate, is displayed on the vertical axis.
+After you have selected a wav file to be processed, the reNOVAtor window pops up and shows the spectrogram of the left channel (left).

-Figure 2.12: The main reNOVAtor LE window
+Figure 1.12: The main reNOVAtor window

 Typically, files up to 10 minutes can be loaded all at once.
 The maximum length of audio files is dependent on your host's computational power and RAM complement, the required spectrogram resolution and sample rate for the source sound file.
-If you experience any performance problems with long files, cancel out of reNOVAtor LE and shorten the time region selection.
+If you experience any performance problems with long files, cancel out of reNOVAtor and shorten the time region selection.

-Though you can undo reNOVAtor LE processing at any time, we recommend you always make a backup of your original audio material to have the opportunity to start again if, for any reason, the NoNOISE metadata, the "cd" and "rl" files, are lost.
+Though reNOVAtor processing is undo-able at any time, we recommend you always make a backup of your original audio material to have the opportunity to start again if, for any reason, the NoNOISE metadata, the "cd" and "rl" files, are lost.

-Before you begin, remember that "tool tips" are available at any time to remind you of the function of a particular button.
-To see a tip for any button, simply locate your cursor over that button and hover there for a moment.
-A contextually appropriate tool tip will then pop up with a brief description of that control.
+Before you begin, remember that "tool tips" are available at any time to remind you of the function of a particular control.
+To see a tip for any control, simply locate your cursor over a control and hover there for a moment.
+A contextually appropriate tool tip will then pop up with a brief description of that control or feature.